mysensors/MySensors/NodeJsController/Readme.md

 <h1>MySensors with NodeJS Controller and OTA bootloader on RPi</h1>
-<p>My RPi runs Arduino to compile and flash sketches and the bootloader.
-With this setup no separate PC/Mac is needed.
-Exactly the same could be achieved (faster) using a PC/Mac for all the Arduino compilation and flashing activities – just skip the steps and execute on PC/Mac instead.
 <h2>Hardware</h2>
 <p>Headless Raspberry Pi model B with wired Ethernet</p>
 <p>I'm connecting a monitor only for first time boot to get the IP address and then connect via Putty/xRDP</p>